otabuzzman/SDK85/README.md

 ### Build
 - Create and open a new app in SP4
 - Delete predefined `*.swift` files
-- Copy Swift files from repository:
+- Copy Swift files (except Package.swift) from repository:

   - Get repository on iPad (Working Copy)
-  - Copy files from WC to SP4 folder (Textastic)
+  - Copy Sources folder from WC to SP4 (Textastic)

-- Add ROM image
+- Add ROM image (pick from WC Recources folder)
-- Add background photo
+- Add background photo (pick from WC Resources folder)
 - Add [Z80 emulator package](https://github.com/otabuzzman/z80)

 ### Which file for what